Self-Guided Walking Tour in Mont-Saint-Michel

 6 Stops 0.8 km ~1.0 hours

-Walking tour route map of Mont Saint Michel
+Walking tour route map of Mont-Saint-Michel Open interactive map

 Mont-Saint-Michel is not a city you stroll, it is a rock you climb.
 The whole walk covers about 819 meters, but those meters go almost straight up a single twisting medieval street to an abbey perched on the summit.
 That is exactly why doing it on foot, in the right order, matters here.
 Get the sequence wrong and you fight the crowd both ways.
 Get it right and the village, the ramparts, and the bay unfold like a story that ends at the church on top.